Preventative Maintenance starts with a regular check of your system. Including the following:

 It cools the air - It dries the air - It filters the air.

-With high fuel prices,CONGESTION CHARGES, CONGESTION on the increase and occurrences of "road rage" it is perhaps not surprising that more and more people are discovering the value of the're car's air conditioning.
+With high fuel prices,CONGESTION CHARGES, ULEZ on the increase and occurrences of "road rage" it is perhaps not surprising that more and more people are discovering the value of their car's air conditioning.
 Air conditioning allows for a comfortable and controlled driving environment.

 The removal of particles and types of pollution are just part of the significant benefits enjoyed by drivers of air conditioned vehicles.

 Many people will have at some time owned cars that simply do not like being stuck on a drive.
 When they are used frequently they sound better and are more responsive and operate with greater fuel economy.
 An air conditioning system is very similar.
-In addition good working order is best maintained through constant usage.
+In addition good working order is best maintained through regular usage.
 The major risk of not using air conditioning for long periods is that system seals can dry out.

 : 0794 107 31 36